Azure-Samples/azure-sql-db-change-stream-debezium/README.md

-# SQL Server Change Stream with Debezium
+# Azure SQL / SQL Server Change Stream with Debezium

 SQL Server Change Stream sample using [Debezium](https://debezium.io/).
 A change feed or change stream allow applications to access real-time data changes, using standard technologies and well-known API, to create modern applications using the full power of database like SQL Server.

-Debezium make use of [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017), so it can be used with On-Premises SQL Servers, SQL Servers running on VMs in any cloud, and [Azure SQL MI](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-managed-instance-index).
+Debezium make use of [Change Data Capture](https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017), so it can be used with SQL Server on-premises and the whole [Azure SQL](https://azure.microsoft.com/en-us/products/azure-sql) family (https://azure.microsoft.com/en-us/products/azure-sql) (Azure SQL MI, Azure SQL DB, SQL Server on VM).

-With Debezium and SQL Server you can not only create more modern and reactive applications that handle data changes in near real time with a minium impact on the database, but you can also use it to implement your Hybrid IT strategy, still using On-Prem SQL Server but relying on Azure for all your computing needs, taking advantage of PaaS offerings like EventHubs and Azure Functions.
+With Debezium and Azure SQL / SQL Server you can not only create more modern and reactive applications that handle data changes in near real time with a minium impact on the database, but you can also use it to implement your Hybrid IT strategy, still using On-Prem SQL Server but relying on Azure for all your computing needs, taking advantage of PaaS offerings like EventHubs and Azure Functions.
 This sample will show how to do that.

 ![SQL Server Change Stream](./documentation/sql-server-change-stream.gif)